Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: Appendix 1: Derivation of the cost function used for data assimilation

 \subsubsection{Cost function used for estimates in this paper}

-Taking both approximations together, assuming that the transfer function $h_l$ is simply unity, and assuming that the minimizing path is independent of considerations of initial conditions, we obtain the cost function $A_0$ used in this paper: \end{multicols}
+Taking both approximations together, assuming that the transfer function $h_l$ is simply unity, and assuming that the minimizing path is independent of considerations of initial conditions, we obtain the cost function $A_0$ used in this paper, using a Hermite-Simpson integration method: \end{multicols}

 \begin{multicols}{2}

 and we seek the path $\bm{X}^0 = \{\bm{x}(0),\ldots,\bm{x}(N),\bm{p}\}$ in state space on which $A_0$ attains a minimum value.
 The two squared terms in the first double sum incorporate the model evolution of all $D$ state variables $x_a$.
 Of these, the first term in curly braces represents error in the first derivative (with respect to $t$) of the state variables, whereas the second term corresponds to error in the second derivative.
 The outer summation in $n$ is taken over all odd-numbered grid points---discretized steps in $r$ that parameterize the model equations of motion.
 The step-size $\delta t$ is defined as the distance between alternate grid points: $t(n+2) - t(n)$.
 The inner summation in $a$ is taken over all $D$ state variables.